adambard/learnxinyminutes-docs/hcl.html.markdown

   value = aws_s3_bucket.badly-coloured-bucket[0].bucket
 }

-// note that bucket resource id's will be "aws_s3_bucket.badly-coloured-bucket.0"
+// note that bucket resource id will be "aws_s3_bucket.badly-coloured-bucket[0]"
-// through to 2, because list indexes elements.
+// through to 2, because they are list indexes elements.
 If you remove "red" from
 // the list, however, it will re-create all the buckets as they would now
 // have new ids.
 A better way is to use for_each